maksuturva/woocommerce_payment_module/readme.txt

 * Fix db update between plugin versions

 = 2.0.4 =
-* Fix order get total discount issue, if another module changes the value to string, the if-check might not pass.
-Force the order total discount value to be float.
+* Fix order total discount issue, by forcing the order total discount value to be float.
 * Fix issue when no fee payment rows are added to the order.
 Re-calculate totals to match fees.